Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Introduction

 \section{Introduction}

 The efficient acceleration of particles to non-thermal energies is a cornerstone of high-energy astrophysics \citep[e.g.,][]{Kirk:2001zv, Kowal:2012rv, 2012SSRv..173..309B, Blasi:2013rva, Meszaros:2019xej, Murase:2019tjj, Matthews:2020lig}.
-High-energy particles and their interactions with ambient matter, radiation, and magnetic fields give rise to multi-messenger signals, e.g., high-energy gamma rays and neutrinos, offering a unique glimpse into cosmic accelerators \citep[see, e.g.,][]{LHAASO:2023gne, LHAASO_2024, IceCube:2022der, KM3NeT:2025npi}.
-Turbulent magnetic fields and their interaction with energetic particles govern the particle transport and energization in astrophysical plasmas \citep{Fermi_1949, Kulsrud_1969, Petrosian:2004ft, Brunetti:2007zp}.
-However, the physical mechanisms for effective spatial confinement of energetic particles and their efficient acceleration in turbulence are not fully understood.
+High-energy particles and their interactions with ambient matter, radiation, and magnetic fields give rise to multi-messenger signals, e.g., high-energy gamma rays and neutrinos, offering a unique glimpse into cosmic accelerators \citep[see, e.g.,][]{LHAASO:2023gne, LHAASO_2024, IceCube:2022der, KM3NeT:2025npi, Das:2025tfq, Das:2025vqd}.
+Turbulent magnetic fields and their interaction with energetic particles govern the particle transport and energization in astrophysical plasmas (e.g., \citealt{Fermi_1949,Kulsrud_1969,Petrosian:2004ft,Brunetti:2007zp,Keenan:2013rza, 2025ApJ...994..142H}).
+There are two basically different forms of electromagnetic acceleration mechanisms due to spatial motions of magnetic field inhomogeneities (henceforth referred to Type I) and temporal variations of magnetic field strengths (henceforth referred to Type II), and all known electromagnetic mechanisms can either be reduced to one of these types or are a combination of them \citep{Ginzburg_1964}.
+However, it is not fully understood that which form dominates the acceleration of energetic particles in turbulence.

 Particle-in-cell (PIC) simulations are advantageous in resolving the particle-turbulence interaction from first principles.
 Several recent studies have performed PIC simulations to investigate particle acceleration in strongly magnetized turbulence \citep[e.g.,][]{Zhdankin:2016lta, Zhdankin:2018doa, Zhdankin:2019dfz, Comisso:2018kuh, Comisso:2019frj, Comisso:2022iqy, Nattila:2020qfx, Nattila:2021qag, meringolo2023, vega2022, vega2024}.
-Most earlier studies on particle acceleration focus on the scattering mechanism \citep{Fermi_1949, Fermi_1954}, including both the traditional quasi-linear theory (QLT) of gyroresonant scattering \citep{Jokipii_1966} and the recently proposed intermittent scattering \citep{Lemoine:2021mtv, Bresci_2022, Kempski:2023ikw, ha2024,lemoine2025}.
-The former causes frequent but small pitch angle changes.
-The latter causes rare but large pitch angle changes.
-Both are characterized by the stochastic change of particle pitch angle.
+Most earlier studies on particle acceleration focus on Type I, including the transit-time damping (TTD; e.g., \citealt{ Fermi_1949,Fermi_1954,Fisk_1976}) and pitch-angle scattering acceleration (e.g., \citealt{Jokipii_1966,Lemoine:2021mtv, Bresci_2022, Kempski:2023ikw, ha2024,lemoine2025}).
+The TTD acceleration is characterized by the stochastic increase of particle momentum parallel to the magnetic field, and thus the stochastic decrease of particle pitch angles.
+The scattering acceleration is characterized by the stochastic change of particle pitch angles and an isotropic pitch angle distribution.